ENSTABretagneRobotics/Hardware-MATLAB/3rd_support/ReadMe.txt

 Windows :
 - In `hardwarex.h`, check that `#define ENABLE_MAVLINK_SUPPORT`, `#define ENABLE_SBG_SDK_SUPPORT`, `#define ENABLE_RPLIDAR_SDK_SUPPORT` are uncommented.
 - Copy the headers from https://github.com/mavlink/c_library_v1/archive/a44ece42bc76b1f257f4f540d7283e0c874ac6d9.zip in `C:\Program Files (x86)\MAVLinkSDK\mavlink` for a 64 bit version of Windows or `C:\Program Files\MAVLinkSDK\mavlink` for a 32 bit version of Windows (or in `..\MAVLinkSDK\mavlink`).
-- Copy the files from https://www.ensta-bretagne.fr/lebars/Share/SBG%20Systems.zip and https://github.com/lebarsfa/rplidar_sdk (rebuild this one using Visual Studio 2010 or later or get a prebuilt version for Visual Studio 2017 on https://www.ensta-bretagne.fr/lebars/Share/rplidar_sdk.zip) in `C:\Program Files (x86)` for a 64 bit version of Windows or `C:\Program Files` for a 32 bit version of Windows (or in `..`).
+- Copy the files from https://www.ensta-bretagne.fr/lebars/Share/SBG%20Systems.zip and https://github.com/lebarsfa/rplidar_sdk/tree/v1.12.0-enstabre (rebuild this one using Visual Studio 2010 or later or get a prebuilt version for Visual Studio 2017 from https://www.ensta-bretagne.fr/lebars/Share/rplidar_sdk.zip) in `C:\Program Files (x86)` for a 64 bit version of Windows or `C:\Program Files` for a 32 bit version of Windows (or in `..`).
 - Rebuild using Visual Studio 2012 or later and put the resulting hardwarex.dll in the corresponding `..\x86` and `..\x64` folders.
 - In MATLAB, run `mex -setup` and `mex -setup C++` and choose Visual Studio 2013 or later.
 - Run `hardwarex_setup.m` and put the resulting `hardwarex_proto.m` and `hardwarex_thunk_pcwin64.dll` in the corresponding `..\x86` and `..\x64` folders.